Aergwyn/XayahBot/README.md

 # Xayah Bot
-`Xayah Bot` is a Discord Bot intended to use for giving League of Legends statistics (general data about champs, winrates, banrates, etc.).
+`Xayah Bot` is a Discord Bot primarily intended to use for giving League of Legends statistics (general data about champs, winrates, banrates, etc.).
 Additionally there are other useful commands which you can see later on.

 This project is comepletey written in C# and references the following frameworks:
 - Microsoft Entity Framework Core